mcrdjr/ReadPermSetObjectRecordTypes/README.md

 - [apex-mdapi](https://github.com/certinia/apex-mdapi)

 Create your Own Salesforce Developer Org
+If you want to play around ith this, just create a Dev Org and use the Deploy button above to install it there.
+You would need to setup Record Types for some object and check them off for the Permission Set you wan to work with.
 - [Create your Own Salesforce Developer Org](https://developer.salesforce.com/signup)

 ## As I have time I will add more comments on what all is going on.
 Some of the LWC and Apex have comments along the way.
 It's a complicated mess of stuff.
 Some of the Metadata can be hard to wrap your head around.